Visitor spending, tipping down in Las Vegas amid pandemic

 Barb Licht, a craps dealer at The Venetian, said tipping has “gotten really bad” since she returned to work on June 4.

 She estimates her tips would average between $150 and $200 during weekdays before the pandemic, and even higher on weekends.
-Now, she bring in less than $100 on mid-week shifts.
+Now, she brings in less than $100 on mid-week shifts.

 Smaller crowds and limited seating at table games certainly play a role, but experts say some tourists have tighter purse strings these days.